 1. Mercury

-Mercury is the planet closest (first) to the Sun and the smallest member of our Solar System family.
-Its diameter is 4,878 kilometers / 3,031 miles, and its mass is only 5.5% of the Earth's mass.
-As a result, the gravitational force on Mercury is not enough strong to maintain the atmosphere on the planet.
-Mercury's surface, covered with countless craters, is therefore exposed to intense solar radiation.
+Mercury is the first planet from the Sun in our Solar System.
+He amazed people with his retrograde movements from the beginning and his recently discovered phases and moon-like similarities.
+Mercury is the closest (first) planet to the Sun and the smallest member of our Solar System.
+Its diameter is 4,878 kilometers, and its mass is only 5.5% of the mass of the Earth.
+As a result, the gravitational force on Mercury is not strong enough to hold the planet's atmosphere.
+Mercury's surface, covered with innumerable craters, is thus exposed to intense solar radiation.

 Mercury Interesting Facts